gajh-classes/FFT_reference/README.md

 Binary file named `fft_release` will be generated in `/root/FFT_release/build`

 ### 2. Run
-You need to set correct environment variable in order to properly attach the CUDA application to GPGPU-sim.You also have to locate the correct GPGPU-sim configuration files and matrix data.
+You need to set the correct environment variable to properly attach the CUDA application to GPGPU-sim.
+You also have to locate the correct GPGPU-sim configuration files and matrix data.

 ##### Set Environmental Variable
 You first need to set environmental variables correctly.\